 - Building improvements, permanent display panels and/or exhibit cases, permanent infrastructure or fixed equipment expenses.
-(Fixed equipment may include a portable element, such as microphones for a sound system, if it is only to be used within the building.)
+(Fixed equipment improvements must include where appropriate features to improve accessibility such as assistive listening devices with a sound system.
+They may include a portable element, such as microphones for a sound system, if it is only to be used within the building.)

 - Wireless/broadband capacity will be eligible only for the purpose of enhancing programming capacity.

 New construction may be considered if it is the only option for making access improvements to an historic building.
 Then, only the expenses directly related to the accessible component of the project can be considered as part of the grant request.